kevintpeng/Learn-Something-Every-Day/Languages/go.md

 ## Concurrency
 [talk on concurrency](https://www.youtube.com/watch?v=cN_DpYBzKso).
 Concurrency and parallelism are not the same!
 Concurrency is a way to build things, a composition of independently executing things like functions (interacting processes).
 Parallelism is about execution, doing a lot of things at once.
 Concurrency is about structure, dealing with lots at once.

 Analogy: Gophers are move books from one pile to another.
-Two Gophers with the right tools should be able to move books faster, only if they work at the same time, this is called the concurrent composition of processes.
+Two Gophers can complete different tasks (one loads books, one moves them), this is called the concurrent composition of processes.
 It is only parallel if they work simultaneously.

-Alternatively, the whole process can be redesigned, to have gophers do different tasks.
+The whole process can be redesigned, to have gophers do different tasks.
 This is improving performance by adding a concurrent procedure to the existing design.
 Each task does not necessarily have to run in parallel, but the parallelism of the whole process becomes a free variable to manipulate.

 #### Goroutines
 A *goroutine* is a thread managed by the Go runtime. `go f(x, y, z)` starts a gorountine that runs `f`.